casdoor/casdoor-website/docs/basic/public-api.md

     }
     ```

-2. You will receive an access token response:
+2. The response contains an access token:

     ```json
     {